Dryland Cropping Systems

 If weeds are present at harvest, apply the appropriate herbicide for that species (Figure 2).
 Apply residual herbicides in late July to mid-August to control volunteer wheat, downy brome and jointed goatgrass.
-Various combinations of herbicides with small amounts of atrazine are effective for this purpose.
+Various combinations of herbicides are effective for this purpose.
+Include small amounts of atrazine if corn or grain sorgum are the next planned spring crop to improve weed control.

 Keep the atrazine rates low and within labeled amounts for your soils and climate.
 Failure results in long-term damage to wheat yields.

 Do not till in this phase of the rotation.
 Dollars spent for herbicides in this phase give maximum returns compared to any other point in the system.
 It should be possible to store 3 to 5 inches of water between wheat harvest to fall freeze-up if the stubble is kept weed free.
 By not tilling, the maximum amount of standing stubble can trap snow in the winter months and increase water storage by spring.

 Step 2: Spring Crop Choices and Cultural Practices